oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 ### Conformance Clause 25: CSAF Superseder

-A program satisfies the "CSAF superseder" conformance profile if the program:
+A program satisfies the "CSAF Superseder" conformance profile if the program:

-* satisfies the "CSAF post-processor" conformance profile.
+* satisfies the "CSAF Post-Processor" conformance profile.
 * keeps the original `/document/tracking/id`.
 * adds a new item to the revision history stating the revision metadata of the supersession.
 * adds the reasoning for supersession as specified in section [sec](#profile-8-superseded).